Kākāpō Year 1 classes are located in Rooms 1,2 and 3.

 Syndicate Hui

-Kākāpō Hui are held in Rūma 6+7 and start at 9:10am.
-Whānau of the hosting class is invited to attend.
+Kākāpō Hui will be held in Rūma 6+7 at 9:10am.
+Whānau of the hosting classes are invited to attend.

 Syndicate Programme - Termly overview